craig-davis/craig-davis.github.io/_posts/2015-06-29-rule-31-essential-bike-tool-kit.markdown

 - [Skabs Glueless Patch Kit](http://amzn.to/1nXhhtp)<br>
   These are a temporary patch, and often a quick fix for a dash home.
 Very convienent, and nice for groups rides where you want to get moving again, and can deal with a proper patch when you get home.

+## 2019 Addendum

+Not pictured in these photos, I've started carrying one more item in this bag.
+After living in New Mexico, I've added [a contact lens case](https://amzn.to/2JJT8DR) with one side filled with [a strong mineral based sunscreen](https://amzn.to/32wUDO8), and the other side with [sunscreen lip balm](https://amzn.to/2XJffnL).
+A contact lens case a tiny container and holds just enough to re-apply to face and lips on long hot summer rides.
+If it's especially dry and hot, I also add [a small bottle of Visine](https://amzn.to/2NVwjT1).

 If you have any suggestions or comments, [let me know](https://twitter.com/There4Dev)!